hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 Dynamic resolution
 ------------------
+..
+   This example was run on IPP-Cobra in /ptmp/mlan/20211217-01-simsopt_docs_tutorials/20211217-01-003_QA_dynamic_resolution The final configuration is also available at
+   ~/Box Sync/work21/wout_20211217-01-003_simsopt_docs_tutorials_QA_dynamic_resolution_000_000205.nc

-Since simsopt optimization problems are defined using a python script, you are free to add other scripting.
+Since simsopt optimization problems are defined using a python script, you are free to add other scripting in your problem definition.
 Here we show how this capability can be used to increase the numerical resolution of codes such as VMEC during the optimization.
 At the same time, we will increase the number of Fourier modes in the parameter space during the optimization.
 This example can also be found in the ``examples/2_Intermediate`` directory as ``resolution_increase.py``.
 This example is very similar to the quasi-axisymmetry optimization shown in `arXiv:2108.03711
 <https://arxiv.org/pdf/2108.03711>`__.

 As usual, we begin with the necessary imports::